 - Graduate students and parents of dependent children taking out federal PLUS loans will face stricter standards to qualify.

-- In June, the White House expanded the eligibility criteria for the Pay As You Earn student loan repayment plan.
+- In June of 2014, the White House expanded the eligibility criteria for the Pay as You Earn (PAYE) student loan repayment plan.
 For successful applicants, monthly student loan payments are capped at 10% of discretionary income.

 What to do